-Located in the University of Adelaide’s Adelaide Health and Medical Sciences building in the heart of the BioMed City precinct, AHS represents the cutting edge of technology-enhanced learning and assessment.
+Located across two key University of Adelaide sites in the Adelaide CBD, including the Adelaide Health and Medical Sciences building in the heart of the BioMed City precinct, and the Helen Mayo South building on the North Terrace campus, AHS represents the cutting edge of technology-enhanced learning and assessment.

 In Adelaide Health Simulation, the University of Adelaide has commissioned one of the southern hemisphere’s most technologically advanced purpose-built simulation environments.Dana Supramaniam, Sales and Applications Engineer – Healthcare Simulation, Mediquip

 - 36 assessment rooms across the two sites, all with high quality sound and video recording.

 - 22 high-fidelity hospital suites, with functioning oxygen suction and call bells.

 - Extensive simulation equipment inventory and technical support.

 - World leading B-Line technology.
 AHS houses Australasia’s largest installation of B-Line Medical Sim Capture Enterprise Plus video and data integration technology.

 - Access to world-class University of Adelaide subject experts across many areas of health.

 - Access to a large pool of standardised patients; actors to add vital realism to your exams, plus fully equipped in-house make-up room and moulage.

 - Meeting rooms, video conferencing suites, and conference/event hosting capacity for up to 200 delegates.